The ESCP Energy Society is excited to launch the ‘Watt A Time to Be Alive’ podcast series!

-Dr Kostas Andriosopoulos, Director of the Research Centre for Energy Management at ESCP Europe, was invited to attend the roundtable discussion 'How Can the Energy Sector Support UK Growth?' that took place at the House of Commons on 9th January.
+Dr Kostas Andriosopoulos, Director of the Energy Management Centre at ESCP Europe, was invited to attend the roundtable discussion 'How Can the Energy Sector Support UK Growth?' that took place at the House of Commons on 9th January.

 The meeting was part of the Industry and Parliament Trust (IPT) Policy Event Series, which aimed to take a strategic look at the UK's energy supply and explore how Government and business can work together to effectively implement and refine the recent legislation to ensure greener, cheaper energy for all.

-The RCEM is happy to welcome Dr. Argyro Avgoustaki to its family of energy experts.
+The EMC is happy to welcome Dr. Argyro Avgoustaki to its family of energy experts.